 DENVER (AP) -- The marijuana in those pot brownies isn't the only thing that can potentially make consumers sick.
 The industry and regulators are taking a closer look at how pot-infused edibles are actually made.

-The thriving edible marijuana industry In Colorado is preparing for new testing requirements — due to take in effect in October — to make sure the products are safe to eat and drink.
+The thriving edible marijuana industry in Colorado is preparing for new testing requirements — due to take effect in October — to make sure the products are safe to eat and drink.

 While consuming too much of an edible has been connected to at least one death and a handful of hospital visits since retail recreational sales began in January, officials say there have been no reports of anyone getting a food-borne illness from edibles.